-I have the perfect hair for styles prior to 1910 – long, thick, curly and with enough bobby pins it can hold a ten-pound Edwardian picture hat (I haven’t tried it but I think it could be done).
+I have the perfect hair for styles prior to 1910 – long, thick, curly, and with enough bobby pins it can hold a ten-pound Edwardian picture hat (I haven’t tried it but I think it could be done).
 But when it comes to the 20th century – just forget it.
-Long hair and 20s-30s vintage hairstyles don’t mix.
+Long hair and ’20s-’30s vintage hairstyles don’t mix.
 Short curly hair was in since the 1920s flapper girl revolution.
 Long hair wasn’t embraced again until the 1970s with a few exceptions in between.

 1930s Long Hair

-Not every woman wanted to cut their hair short but having an off the neck hairstyle was the style of the decade and long-tressed ladies had to make do.
+Not every woman wanted to cut their hair short, but having an off the neck hairstyle was the style of the decade, and long-tressed ladies had to make do.

-The American Hairdresser magazine in 1939 said “we do not endorse longhair but in response to the numerous requests for something to answer the needs of long-haired patrons these styles have been presented.”
+The American Hairdresser magazine in 1939 said, “we do not endorse longhair but in response to the numerous requests for something to answer the needs of long-haired patrons these styles have been presented.”

 Women who had longer hair could style these same “short” looks with the help of a professional hairstylist.
-It involved creating sweeps of hair, tight rolls and a lot of bobby pins to keep the curls/rolls off the neck.
+It involved creating sweeps of hair, tight rolls, and a lot of bobby pins to keep the curls/rolls off the neck.

 1930s Long Turned Short Hairstyles

-Just like in the 20s, women used the chignon bun to gather up long hair off the neck.
+Just like in the ’20s, women used the chignon bun to gather up long hair off the neck.
 The chignon was smooth and flat and pinned tightly to the head.
-If hair was thick or layered the top or outer strands could be waved and tightly curled and hung over the chignon.
+If hair was thick or layered, the top or outer strands could be waved and tightly curled before they were hung over the chignon.

-Marcel waving (book) was the preferred stying method in the early 30s.
-It shortened hair quite a bit but left the ends flat so a stylist would tightly curl the tips.
-Gradually tight curls replaced waving and rolling the hair into long tubes giving a similar look without the possible burns from a hot iron.
+Marcel waving (book) was the preferred styling method in the early ’30s.
+It shortened hair quite a bit but left the ends flat, so a stylist would tightly curl the tips.
+Gradually, tight curls replaced waving and rolling the hair into long tubes, giving a similar look without the possible burns from a hot iron.

 It is difficult to find examples of these because long hair was so well hidden.
 Here are a few options I could find: